angelo-mab/m6-2-mongo--continued/__lecture/lecture-1-special-topics.md

 This could become complicated.

 1. All users register the same way.
-2. An admin could invite a user to become an admin.
+2. An admin could invite a user to become an admin. <!-- this could be a good idea for new admins -->
 3. System generates a `url` with a query string
 4. Sends it to user's email.
 5. User clicks on it and his/her profile is now flagged as admin.

+go with option 1 or 2 to make it a little more easy

 ---